La Peña Mexicana – Real Food in the Middle of the Day

 Four tacos at La Peña Mexicana, still steaming from the grill—meat tender, tortillas warm, cilantro and onion bright on top.

-La Pena Mexicana
+La Peña Mexicana

-609 W Cypress St #3013
+609 W Cypress St #3013, Kennett Square, PA 19348

-(610) 925-2651
+Phone: (610) 925-2651

 Heat in the Air